ericrhinebolt/powershell-start-service/README.md

 - My server is located in the directory "C:\7-days".
 Either install to the same directory or change the code/commands to match your location.

-### If you would like to use this script for you own server, please follow the steps below.
+### If you would like to use this script for your own server, please follow the steps below.

 1. Download the code in the "start-service-refresh.ps1" file.
 Save it to a text file with a .ps1 extension.
-Either save it to C:\7-days\start-service-refresh.ps1 or change the path in step 4. - iii.
+Either save it to C:\7-days\start-service-refresh.ps1 or change the path in step 4. - iii. and set 5. - i.

 2. This code will need signed with a self signed certificate for it to run correctly.
 Open Powershell with Run as Administrator.